saucelabs/sauce-docs/docs/dev/cli/saucectl.md

 saucectl run --tunnel-id <tunnel-id>
 ```

-Using the `--tunnel-id` flag will set the tunnel id for the test runs [Testrunner framework](testrunner-toolkit/running-tests.md#automation-framework-examples).
+Using the `--tunnel-id` flag sets the tunnel id for a given test run and the chosen [Testrunner framework](testrunner-toolkit/running-tests.md#automation-framework-examples).

 ### `tunnel-parent`